viamrobotics/docs/docs/product-overviews/extending-viam/modular-resources.md

 ## Limitations

 Currently, modular resources are supported only with the Viam [Go SDK](https://pkg.go.dev/go.viam.com/rdk).
-We're working to add support to all of our SDKs, but in the meantime you can add custom components by using the Viam SDK of your choice to [create a custom component implementation server](/product-overviews/extending-viam/sdk-as-server/).
+We're working to add support to all of our SDKs, but in the meantime, you can add custom components by using the Viam SDK of your choice to [create a custom component implementation server](/product-overviews/extending-viam/sdk-as-server/).

 Custom models of the [arm](/components/arm) component type are not yet supported (as kinematic information is not currently exposed via the arm API), but support will be added soon.